 This fun Easter egg technique may be a little messy, but is so fun!
-You will love all the surprising ideas you can get using shaving cream or Cool whip to dye Easter eggs.
+You will love all the surprising ideas you can get using shaving cream or Cool Whip to dye Easter eggs.

 We love the idea of fun and easy marbelized Easter eggs.
-We love painting holiday decor items in fun ways and our kids love getting messy.
+We love painting decor items in fun ways and our kids love getting messy.

 At first, we wanted to try dying our Easter eggs using food coloring and Cool Whip (or you can make your own heavy whipping cream).
 I mean we have created that faux marble paint looks using spray paint on pots before, so how hard could this be…

 But after looking at them later, they are still pretty cool.
 I am sure I will continue to experiment and update this post with other ways to create a faux marbleized egg, like some of these creative egg ideas.

 - Shaving cream will result in more vibrant colors.
 However, you will have to decide if you need them to be food safe.
 Obviously eating shaving cream is a no-no.

 - Eggshells are porous, again don’t eat the ones made with nonedible materials.